Riverscapes/riverscapes-gatsby-theme/README.md

 ### Publishing to NPM

-1. `yarn workspace @riverscapes/gatsby-theme version patch` (You can use patch or minor or major as appropriate)
+1. `yarn workspace @riverscapes/gatsby-theme version patch` (You can use patch or minor or major as appropriate).
+Also you can just edit the `theme/package.json` version number manually.
 2. Git commit and push all package.json changes
 3. `yarn npm login` - Log into NPM
 4. `yarn workspace @riverscapes/gatsby-theme npm publish`